MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/store-policies/developer-policies.md

 ###### 1.1.8 Altering browser settings

-Your extension must not, without appropriate user consent, alter, or appear to alter, browser functionality or settings including, but not limited to: the address bar search provider and suggestions, the start or home page, the new tab page, and adding or removing favorite.
+Your extension must not, without appropriate user consent, alter, or appear to alter, browser functionality or settings including, but not limited to: the address bar search provider and suggestions, the start or home page, the new tab page, and adding or removing favorites.

 Any changes made to the device settings must be done with the user's knowledge and consent and must be easily reversible by the user.